-The short answer is yes-but the real question is how they’re included, and whether they actually work for employees and employers.
-Traditional wellness programs have been a staple of employer-sponsored healthcare benefits for years, but most are poorly integrated, underutilized, and fail to deliver meaningful results.
-That’s where a new category-Health-to-Wealth systems like WellthCare-changes the game.
+The short answer is yes.
+But the real question is how—and whether they actually work for employees and employers.
+Traditional wellness programs have been a staple of employer-sponsored benefits for years.
+But most are poorly integrated, underutilized, and fail to deliver meaningful results.
+That’s where a new category—Health-to-Wealth systems like WellthCare—changes the game.
+WellthCare adds at no new out-of-pocket cost to employers, funded through existing plan efficiencies and employee pre-tax elections.

 How Wellness Programs Traditionally Fit Into Health Benefits